 Sea Tow Captains ask the operator of a stalled boat a very simple question – “Is the boat’s engine in neutral when you try to start it?”

-“It can be something as simple as the boat being in gear or the safety lanyard not connected,” explained Capt.
-Ryan Bayley, owner of Sea Tow Great South Bay in Oakdale, N.Y.
-“With kids running around and people going back and forth on board, the shifter and the safety lanyard are often the cause of a boat not starting.”
+“It can be something as simple as the boat being in gear or the engine cut-off switch not being connected,” explained Capt.
+Ryan Bayley, owner of Sea Tow Great South Bay.
+“With kids running around and people going back and forth on board, the shifter and the ECOS are most often the cause of a boat not starting.”

 Out of Fuel?

 Keeping a fuel log will help you keep tabs on your boat’s fuel level.
 By knowing the capacity of your fuel tank, how many hours the engine has been run and the average number of gallons you burn per hour, you can get a rough idea of how much fuel is left or how many hours you may continue to run until empty.
 Remember the golden fuel rule: 1/3 of your fuel for your trip out, 1/3 for your trip in, and 1/3 in reserve for the unknown.

-Knowing the current weather conditions and the forecast for your boating area can help you avoid problems when bad weather threatens, either by altering the float plan, bringing along extra gear, or postponing your outing.
+Knowing the current weather conditions and forecast for your boating area can help you avoid problems.
+When bad weather is looming, alter your float plan, bring along extra gear, or postpone your outing.
 “It might be warm and calm at your port but blowing hard where you are going,” said Capt.
 Bayley.
 “Once you get everyone down to the boat, it’s harder to call off the trip.
-Make sure you’ve done the research on the weather so you can make a good decision in advance.”
+Make sure you’ve done the research on the weather so you can make a smart decision in advance.”

 Battery Switch Savvy